 Missing Mom is the story of McCallum and his half-brother Chris Byford as they embarked on an adventure to locate their mother, Terri Lee Parker, who has been absent from their lives for the past 25 years.
 The journey for McCallum and Byford included interviews and meetings with family members, law organizations and friends whose reactions to the brothers’ search varied, ranging from encouragement to apathy.

 The movie takes a much closer look at McCallum himself, who is willing to put his family life on display for all to see.
-As the film progresses, we are provided an inner glimpse not only of the reasoning leading to the impetus for the search, but his emotional and relationship issues he faces, which were caused by his family life.
+As the film progresses, we are provided an inner glimpse not only of the reasoning leading to the impetus for the search but his emotional and relationship issues he faces, which were caused by his family life.

 It is a transparent look at a man who has reached a stage of his life where he has achieved success in the face of disparity, disappointment and loss with a grit and determination.
-“Missing Mom” takes the viewers on a roller coaster of emotions and it is the ride itself that is the most gut-wretching part of this film.
+“Missing Mom” takes the viewers on a roller coaster of emotions and it is the ride itself that is the most gut-wrenching part of this film.

-Those who had a chance to see “Nintendo Quest” will be familiar with the McCallum style of film making when it comes to the look, sound and pace of the film.
+Those who have had a chance to see “Nintendo Quest” will be familiar with the McCallum style of filmmaking when it comes to the look, sound and pace of the film.
 While some may be looking for a different flow because of the subject matter, it is that film structure McCallum has become known for that provides support to what is a very tough subject to tackle.